nythz/pf2e-warlord/README.md

 Please report any bugs or changes I should make in the Issue Section : https://github.com/nythz/pf2e-warlord/issues

+You can also find issues I lack knowledge on how to fix them in the issue section, please help if you do know how to solve those.

 ---
 # Current Features :
 - Entry of the original PDF text